Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Discussion and Implications

 \subsection{Who is responsible for license compliance?}

 In \Cref{sec:roles}, we observed that respondents were divided about who exactly should be responsible for handling license compliance tasks, but the most common answer was that legal experts should ultimately be responsible.
-Accordingly, in \Cref{sec:process}, we observed that when faced with licensing issues, respondents' most-reported strategy was indeed to escalate to legal experts.
-However, we also observed that such experts are not always available to developers.
+Consequently, in \Cref{sec:process}, we observed that when faced with licensing issues, respondents' most-reported strategy was indeed to escalate to legal experts.
+However, we also note that such experts are not always available to developers.

-This result is in contrast to the findings of another recent work that considered how legal practitioners approach software license compliance challenges \cite{wintersgill2024law}, which found that legal professionals believed that compliance should be a team effort, but that the primary responsibility for compliance should fall on developers, who are most familiar with the project.
+This result is in contrast to the findings of our recent study regarding considered how legal practitioners approach software license compliance tasks \cite{wintersgill2024law}, which found that legal professionals believed that compliance should be a team effort, but that the primary responsibility for compliance should fall on developers, who are most familiar with the project.
 Legal professionals may have limited technical training and are not closely involved in the code base.
 In their view, it was the role of legal teams to provide developers with the tools, resources, and training they need to succeed and to provide guidance on only the more challenging issues.

-It would seem that both developers and legal practitioners believe that the ultimate responsibility for compliance should fall on the other party, and both provide valid arguments for why this should be the case.
-In truth, the answer likely lies somewhere in the middle, with an appropriate collaboration of legal and development teams that can bring the optimal mix of technical knowledge and legal background.
-However, as noted by \textit{Wintersgill} \etal \cite{wintersgill2024law} and \Cref{sec:need_support}, this balance can be difficult to strike, since legal experts and software developers may have different interests and goals.
-More research is needed to explore the interaction between roles and determine ways to facilitate effective collaboration.
+Both developers and legal practitioners appear to believe that the ultimate responsibility for compliance should fall on the other party, and both provide valid arguments for why this should be the case.
+In reality, the answer likely lies somewhere in the middle, with an appropriate collaboration of legal and development teams that can bring the optimal combination of technical knowledge and legal background.
+However, as noted in our previous work \cite{wintersgill2024law} and in \Cref{sec:need_support}, this balance can be difficult to strike, since legal experts and software developers may have different interests and goals.
+More research is needed to explore the interaction between roles and determine ways to facilitate effective collaboration. \rev{This can involve understanding what materials legal experts need from developers to effectively analyze potential issues, while simultaneously providing developers with tools to package that information in a way that is accessible and understandable to legal practitioners.} \looseness=-1 \looseness=-1